Maver1ck123/Recognizer/README.md

 ## Key Features

-- **Camera Capture and Image Selection:** Choose between capturing an image using your phone's camera or selecting an image from your device.
+- **Camera Capture and Image Selection:** Choose between using your phone's camera or selecting an image from your device.
 - **Text Recognition:** Extract phone numbers, email addresses, and website links from images using powerful text recognition algorithms.
 - **Save as Contact:** Save the extracted information as a new contact directly from the app.
 - **History Tracking:** Keep track of your text recognition history, making it easy to revisit and reuse past results.